 Creating your own scorebook ensures the entire season will be stored in one binder.
 If you run out of sheets for any reason, you can print off more as needed and fit them seamlessly into the binder.
 You may have to experiment with the formatting at first, but the payoff greatly outweighs the time investment, because once you perfect the template to your liking, you have it forever.

 Working out of a binder rather than a bound book also increases your ability to make the most efficient use of the space in the radio booth.
-A pre-made book might force you to keep it “open” to the maximum width at all times, whereas the binder lets me isolate the sheet for that night’s game (which is simply inserted back into the binder at the end of the night).
+A pre-made book might force you to keep it “open” to the maximum width at all times, whereas the binder allows you to isolate the sheet for that night’s game (which is simply inserted back into the binder at the end of the night).
 The binder is kept nearby in case I need access to a previous scoresheet, but it’s left off the actual broadcasting table.
-You might be thinking it’s a little ridiculous to place so much value on saving surface area that basically amounts to one 8.5″ x 11″ sheet of paper, but if you’ve ever called a game in a tight press box, then you understand that every available square inch makes a difference in staying organized.
+You might be thinking it’s a little ridiculous to place so much value on saving surface area that basically amounts to one extra 8.5″ x 11″ sheet of paper, but if you’ve ever called a game in a tight press box, then you understand that every available square inch makes a difference when trying to stay organized.

 Lastly, and practically speaking, creating your own scorebook is going to be a lot cheaper than buying one made by someone else.